nstoik/infrastructure/services/proxmox/README.md

 ```

 ## Proxmox VMs Ansible Configuration
-VM configurations is specified in the `inventory\proxmox_vms\` folder and the individual files for each VM in the `inventory\host_vars\` folder.
+VM configurations is specified in the `inventory\proxmox_vms\` folder, the `inventory\proxmox_containers\` folder,  and the individual files for each VM in the `inventory\host_vars\` folder.

 ### Adding VMs
-Run the following command to create and configure the VMs on the proxmox hosts.
+Run the following command to create and configure the VMs and containers on the proxmox hosts.
 This runs against all the hosts in the `proxmox_nodes` group.

 ```bash
     ansible-playbook services/proxmox/proxmox_vms_add.yaml
 ```

-To only add a specific VM, run the following command.
+To only add a specific VM or container, run the following command.
 The `pihole` and `proxmox_nodes` groups need to be specified to properly run the configuraiton.
 The `VM Name` should be replaced with the ansible name of the VM.

 ```bash
     ansible-playbook services/proxmox/proxmox_vms_add.yaml --limit=pihole:proxmox_nodes:[VM Name]:
 ```

 ### Adding VM disks
 To add virtual and passthrough disks on the VMs, update the VM configuration as required and run the following command.
 This runs against all the hosts in the `proxmox_nodes` group.
+Currently only VMs are supported, not containers with disks.

 ```bash
     ansible-playbook services/proxmox/proxmox_vms_add_disks.yaml